Nero103/Sentiment_Analysis/README.md

 * Build a machine learning model that classifies sentiment from review text

 ## Data Collection & Preprocessing

-Source: Data was collected using Listly (a Chrome extension) from IMDb and Metacritic
+Source: Data was collected using Listly (a Chrome extension) from IMDb and Metacritic.

-Initial Work: Four datasets were cleaned, formatted, and merged using Microsoft Excel Power Query
+Initial Work: Four datasets were cleaned, formatted, and merged using Microsoft Excel Power Query.

-Cleaning Steps:
+* Cleaning Steps

-1. Removed duplicates
+* Removed duplicates

-2. Normalized rating scales to a 1–5 scale called NewRating
+* Normalized rating scales to a 1–5 scale called NewRating

-2. Handled missing values
+* Handled missing values

-Workflow:
+* Standardized review text formatting for analysis
+* Natural language processing (NLP) Preprocessing

+Natural Language Processing preprocessing techniques were applied to the review text before model training.
+This included:

+* Removing punctuation and special characters
+* Removing emojis and symbols
+* Filtering low-information words through stopword processing
+* Preparing review text for tokenization and vectorization using CountVectorizer

+These preprocessing steps improved text consistency and helped prepare the review data for sentiment classification.

+## Workflow

-After preprocessing in Power Query, the combined dataset was uploaded into Jupyter Notebook for analysis and machine learning
+After preprocessing in Power Query, the combined dataset was uploaded into Jupyter Notebook for exploratory analysis, NLP preprocessing, and machine learning.

-Three final CSVs were exported for use in Tableau to build the visual dashboard
+Three final CSVs were exported for use in Tableau to build the visual dashboard.

 ### Text Cleaning Function